 Theories, myths, and the missing links in gendered communication.
 Application of established and emerging theories of gender and communication to interpersonal, organizational, intercultural, and mass communication.
 Pre: COM major and junior standing, or consent.

 Topics of interest to faculty and students; taught by regular and visiting faculty.
 Repeatable on different topics to six credit hours.
 COM majors only.
 Pre: COM/JOUR major and junior standing, or consent.
 (Cross-listed as JOUR 459)

 Ethics and social responsibility for media professionals.
 Application of ethical theories and principles to case studies and research projects.
-COM and JOUR majors only.
+COM majors only.
 (Cross-listed as JOUR 460)

 An examination of how various aspects of digital media platforms, such as affordances and communication processes impact political outcomes.
 COM majors or consent.
 Sophomore standing or higher.
 Pre: 201.
 (Fall only)

 Creating, scripting, and producing complex programs.
 Media aesthetics and professional production, preparation, and execution are emphasized.
 COM majors only.
 A-F only.
 Pre: 310 and 320 and 330 and 331, or consent.

 Design, development, and evaluation of interactive computer-based multimedia communication.
 Emphasizes authoring and production of such multimedia elements as fullmotion images, audio, and graphics.
 COM majors only.
 A-F only.
 Pre: 310 and 320 and 330 and 337, or consent.